 Grow Your Own

-Continue to force chicory and seakale.
-Dig up selected chicory roots, pot them up, and position them in a dark warm place (10-13°C/50-55°F), with an upturned light-proof pot over them.
+Chicory and seakale can be forced.
+Dig up selected chicory roots, pot them up, and position them in a dark warm place (10-13°C/50-55°F), with an upturned pot over them.
 The tasty chicons will appear in three to six weeks.
 Seakale is best forced outside at seasonal temperatures, with an upturned pot or cardboard box/tube over the top to exclude the light.

-Try to avoid digging in wet weather, but if gardening on wet soil, work from a plank of wood, to avoid treading on the bed and compacting the soil.
+When gardening on wet soils work from a plank of wood, rather than treading on the bed, to avoid compacting the soil.

 Previously